qijia00/C-_DataDrivenTest/README.md

 # C#_DataDrivenTest
-Sample C# scripts I created with data driven test approach.
+Sample C# scripts I created with data driven test approach and Coded UI Test Automation Framework.
 Dependencies have been removed for privacy reasons.